ForensicTools/DFIR_-jcc6228-_CSEC464/projectREADME.txt

 3) Display all entries from the logs that contain an error.
 4) Show account activity in the System log for the username "Administrator."
 5) Show logs made between two specific dates.
+6) Event-gather provides user directed input to various features to direct event log collection.

+For future development, it is our plan to incorporate both of these files together, to make a tool that is both user directed and contains all the features necessary for efficient data collection.